 Park management and operations refer to the adequacy of staffing levels and the quality and effectiveness of park infrastructure in protecting and preserving vital resources and providing for an effective visitor experience.
 Park infrastructure facilities include roads that provide access to and within the park (for administrative, visitor, and emergency use), housing for staff required to work and live in the park, visitor orientation facilities (visitor centers, developed and interpreted sites, and other interpretive features), visitor amenities (including lodging and food service), administrative buildings (park staff offices and workspace), management-support facilities (garages, shops, storage buildings and yards used to house and store equipment, tools, and materials), and utilities (phones, sewer, water, and electricity).

-Currently, the Big South Fork NRRA has approximately 50 full-time employees and the number of seasonal employees varies from year to year based on available funds (table 29).
-There are five divisions: park management, administration, resource management, visitor services, and facility management (Blount, pers. comm., 2009b).
+Currently, the Big South Fork NRRA has approximately 55 full-time employees and the number of seasonal employees varies from year to year based on available funds.